HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 Similarly, if you travel often for work or for pleasure, you’ll find a good partner in HSBC with its global accessibility.

-On the other hand, if you don’t travel much, or live in a rural area in the U.S., there’s not much of an incentive to sign up with them (unless you go for the online option, HSBC Direct!).
+On the other hand, if you don’t travel much, or live in a rural area in the U.S., there’s not much of an incentive to sign up with them.
+It all comes down to understanding what you need from your bank and trusting your gut instinct.